 - In cell B3, the Excel Find Function is used to find the position of the first space in the text string "Original Text".
 This result is then provided to the Left function, to split the original text string at the first space.

-Further information and examples of the Excel Left function are provided on the Microsoft Office website.
+For further information and examples of the Excel Left function, see the Microsoft Office website.

 Left Function Error